RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 Nearly every machine-generated message in my infrastructure now arrives in an end-to-end encrypted Matrix room.
 Feed digests from FreshRSS, Prometheus alerts, GitOps deployment results, Falco runtime detections, Authentik authentication events, media-library activity, uptime state changes, weather alerts, and notifications from the UniFi and Synology appliances all terminate in rooms whose contents the homeserver itself cannot read.
 Two AI agents live in those same encrypted rooms and answer questions there.

-The argument for doing this is narrower than the general proposition that encryption is beneficial.
+I am making a narrower claim than the general proposition that encryption is beneficial.
 A notification stream is an operational description of the infrastructure, changing as the infrastructure changes; it merits the confidentiality of a private conversation.
-The rest of this post follows that description from its producers through Kubernetes and the homeserver to the encrypted room, with particular attention to the transition from webhook payload to Matrix event, where the encryption boundary is most often misunderstood.
+This post follows that description from its producers through Kubernetes and the homeserver to the encrypted room, with particular attention to the transition from webhook payload to Matrix event, where the encryption boundary is most often misunderstood.

 --------------------------------------------------------

 # Why Machine Notifications Deserve End-to-End Encryption

-The familiar case for encrypted messaging is human conversation; machine-generated notifications seem less intuitive, although the case for encrypting them is in some respects stronger.
+People usually defend encrypted messaging through human conversation; machine-generated notifications seem less intimate, yet their accumulated record is often more revealing.

 Consider what a year of my notification stream describes to a reader unfamiliar with the network.
 It names every host, service, and monitor by the labels I assigned.
 It records which services fail, how often, and for how long, producing a serviceable map of the infrastructure's weak points.
-It records each authentication event that Authentik considers notable — failed logins, policy exceptions, suspicious requests — together with the account involved.
+It records each authentication event that Authentik considers notable, including failed logins, policy exceptions, and suspicious requests, together with the account involved.
 It records every camera and door event that the UniFi Protect stack considers significant, a record of when the house is occupied.
 It records what my media stack acquires and when, a record of what I watch and read.
 It records what my feed pipeline finds interesting, a record of what has captured my attention and, by implication, why.

 No individual message in that stream is especially sensitive; the aggregate is a detailed intelligence record about a residence and the person living in it, assembled at no cost by the notification service and delivered continuously.

 The conventional destinations for that stream are Slack, Discord, Telegram, a hosted push service, or email.
 Each receives the messages in plaintext and retains them, and each is a third party whose retention policy, breach history, and legal exposure are outside your control.
 A webhook to a chat service does more than transmit the description; it deposits a permanent, searchable copy of it with an organization that has no stake in protecting it.
 TLS already addresses interception in transit.
-The serious failure is that a complete operational map of your infrastructure sits in someone else's database indefinitely, for the ordinary reason that the integration was convenient.
+The remaining failure is prosaic and total: a complete operational map of your infrastructure persists in someone else's database indefinitely, for the ordinary reason that the integration was convenient.

 Self-hosting the destination reduces the difficulty without resolving it.
-The third party disappears, but the homeserver operator can still read every room; that may be acceptable when the operator is you and the deployment is small, yet it becomes unacceptable once the database is backed up to a NAS, replicated off-site, or restored on a machine you no longer control, because anyone who obtains access to the homeserver obtains access to the room contents as well.
+The third party disappears, but the homeserver operator can still read every room; that may be acceptable when the operator is you and the deployment is small, yet it becomes unacceptable once a backup places the database on a NAS, replication sends it off-site, or restoration brings it to a machine you no longer control because anyone who obtains access to the homeserver obtains access to the room contents as well.

 End-to-end encryption addresses the residual exposure.
 In an encrypted Matrix room, Synapse stores ciphertext; the decryption keys reside on the devices that participate in the room.
 My homeserver database, its Postgres backups, its Longhorn volumes, and their snapshots contain no readable notification content.
-Compromising the server yields room metadata — membership, timing, and event-graph shape — but not the message bodies.
+Compromising the server yields room metadata (membership, timing, and event-graph shape), but not the message bodies.
 That is a materially smaller disclosure, and Matrix provides the protection as a property of the room, independent of any particular client.

-There is a second reason, absent from the deployment three years ago; notification channels have become bidirectional.
+The deployment has acquired a second purpose in the three years since I wrote about it: notification channels have become bidirectional.
 Two AI agents in my cluster are members of these rooms, and I talk to them there; a channel carrying both a description of the infrastructure and instructions about it is a control plane, and control planes get encrypted.

 --------------------------------------------------------

 # The Stack

-Everything lives in one `matrix` namespace, deployed by a single ArgoCD Application that points at one Kustomize directory:
+Everything lives in one `matrix` namespace and is deployed by a single ArgoCD Application that points at one Kustomize directory:

 ```yaml
 apiVersion: argoproj.io/v1alpha1